-Table 11 Relevant non-farm exempt activities, Solihull, March 2018
+Table 11 Relevant non-farm exempt activities, Solihull, March 2018 for certain exemptions.

 The detail of these exempt activities has been reviewed so as to estimate the waste tonnages that should be used within this Waste Needs Assessment.
 Table 12 shows how the exemptions have been considered and are proposed to be used within the assessment.